mheap/nexmo-developer/_documentation/en/client-sdk/setup/create-your-application.md

 2) Change into the project directory you've now created.

 3) Use the following command to create a Vonage application with Voice and WebRTC capabilities.
 Replace the webhook URLs with your own.
+If your platform restricts the inbound traffic it can receive using IP address-ranges you'll need to add the [Vonage IP addresses](https://help.nexmo.com/hc/en-us/articles/360035471331) to your allow list.
+The IP addresses can be fetched programmatically by sending a GET request to `https://api.nexmo.com/ips-v4`.

 ``` shell
 nexmo app:create "My Sample App" --capabilities=voice,rtc --voice-answer-url=https://example.com/webhooks/answer --voice-event-url=https://example.com/webhooks/event --rtc-event-url=https://example.com/webhooks/rtc --keyfile=private.key